-The Google XML Sitemap Generator Plugin does everything automatically.
+The Google XML Sitemaps Plugin does everything automatically.
 A huge time saver.

 Further, if your blog’s in a sub-directory you can locate your Sitemap Generator in the root folder and have it generate a sitemap for your entire site – not just your blog.

 So here’s how to set it up